exoplatform/exo-documentation/docs/Administration.rst

 |image333|

 You can define how many kudos users can send  per period of time (week, month, quarter or year).
 You can also restrict the use of Kudos to the members of a single space.
-They will be allowed to send and recieve Kudos even from other space's activities.
-In this case, both sender and reciever must be in the specified space.
+Here space membership is simply used to indicate a group permission.
+Authorized users will be able to send and receive kudos from any other space.

 |image334|